publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch35A/schII/m__us_usc_t7_s1444.md

  __Inapplicability of Section__

+    Subsec. (a) of this section inapplicable to 2014 through 2018 crops of covered commodities, cotton, and sugar and inapplicable to milk during period beginning Feb.
+7, 2014, through Dec.
+31, 2018, see [section 9092(b)(2) of this title][/us/usc/t7/s9092/b/2].

+    Subsec. (a) of this section inapplicable to 2008 through 2012 crops of covered commodities, peanuts, and sugar and inapplicable to milk during period beginning June 18, 2008, through Dec.
+31, 2012, see [section 8782(b)(2) of this title][/us/usc/t7/s8782/b/2].

-    Subsection (a) of this section inapplicable to 2002 through 2007 crops of covered commodities, peanuts, and sugar and inapplicable to milk during period beginning May 13, 2002, through Dec.
+    Subsec. (a) of this section inapplicable to 2002 through 2007 crops of covered commodities, peanuts, and sugar and inapplicable to milk during period beginning May 13, 2002, through Dec.
 31, 2007, see [section 7992(b)(2) of this title][/us/usc/t7/s7992/b/2].

     Subsec. (a) of this section inapplicable to 1996 through 2002 crops of loan commodities, peanuts, and sugar and inapplicable to milk during period beginning Apr.
 4, 1996, and ending Dec.
 31, 2002, see [section 7301(b)(1)(B) of this title][/us/usc/t7/s7301/b/1/B].